Cost of living

 Full-time studies in Sweden correspond approximately to a 40-hour week.
 If you don´t have lectures or seminars you are supposed to spend your time reading and working on group projects and other assignments.
 Combining studies with work is not a good choice.

-Only students with a Swedish personal identity number are entitled to open a Swedish bank account.
-The Student Union is responsible for assistance in opening accounts.
-Send your inquiry to: firstname.lastname@example.org.
+Only students with a Swedish personal identity number are able to open a Swedish bank account.
+The Student Union can provide with more information on how to open a bank account.
+Please visit bthstudent.se/en/bank.
+You can also contact them on firstname.lastname@example.org if you run into problems but we recommend that you read closely on the website first.
 More contact information and opening hours may be found on the Student Union website.

 Students staying at BTH less than 12 months will not have the possibility to open a Swedish bank account.
 These students must have a VISA/Mastercard/Travel Card from their home countries and/or have the possibility to use the internet transaction services through their home bank accounts in order to make payments in Sweden.
 It is also possible to send and receive a money order through the Western Union Bank offices.